John Mitchel's GAC Glenullin: History

 Glenullin at the time played in South Derry competitions.
 They were soon successful and won the 1927 Derry Senior Football League and the 1928 Derry Senior Football Championship.
 They were also victorious in the 1934 South Derry League.
 A branch of the Gaelic League was also formed in Glenullin around this time.

 Glenullin switched to North Derry competitions in 1938.
 They won back-to-back Dr. Kerlin Cups in 1938 and 1939.
 Glenullin won the 1939 South Derry?
 League final.
 1940 proved a very successful year for Mitchel's; they won the Dr. Kerlin Cup, the Neal Carlin Cup and the North Derry Championship.
 They won their third North Derry Championship in 1944.
 They won the Neal Carlin Cup again in 1947.

 1951 was the year John Mitchel's first wore the green and gold hoops, which they currently wear today.
 Glenullin, like much of rural Ireland was greatly affected by emigration in the 1950s.
 Due to lack of numbers the club was relegated to the Junior ranks.
 The club won the North Derry Junior title in 1953.
 Glenullin re-emerged in the 1960s to become a force in Derry football once more.
 The side won the 1962 North Derry Minor and All-Derry Minor titles.
 The Seniors won the Dr. Kerlin Cup in 1964.

 In 1977 Glenullin defeated Desertmartin to become Derry Intermediate Football Champions.
 1985 proved a glory year for Glenullin.
 They won their first Derry Senior Championship in 58 years by defeating Ballinderry in the final at Dean McGlinchey Park, Ballinascreen.
 In 2007 they defeated another South Derry "giant", Bellaghy in a replay, this giving them their first Derry Championship success in 22 years.
 They were managed that year by Liam Bradley, and joint captain with Brian Mullan was his son Paddy.
-They went on to the provincial semi-final against St Galls, but lost in an out-of-sorts performance from their key players.
+They went on to the provincial semi-final against St Gall's, but lost in an out-of-sorts performance from their key players.